thirumurthis/Learnings/K8s/K8s_Kind/kind_nginx_with_makefile_to_access_container.md

-## Sping up Kubernetes cluster with Kind in Docker Desktop
+## Spin up Kubernetes cluster with Kind in Docker Desktop

 What is Kind?
  - With Kind (Kubernetes IN Docker) it is easy to sping up a local kubernetes cluster within Docker Desktop.
 The Kind runs as a container by itself.